centreon/centreon-plugins/docs/en/developer/guide.rst

 .. tip::
-  you can copy-paste an other plugin.pm and adapt some lines (package, arguments...).
+  You can copy-paste an other plugin.pm and adapt some lines (package, arguments...).

 .. tip::
-  plugin has ".pm" extension because it's a perl module.
-So don't forget to add **1;** at the end of the file
+  The plugin has ".pm" extension because it's a Perl module.
+So don't forget to add **1;** at the end of the file.

 -------------
 Mode creation